How to Start an S Corp in Missouri

 Keep Your Missouri S Corp Compliant

-Legally forming your business may feel daunting, but once you’ve elected to be taxed as an S corp and are ready to start business operations, it’s important that you familiarize yourself with state and local laws in order to keep your business in good standing.
-To achieve this, most Missouri S corps will need to file Form MO-1120S and pay state taxes every year.
+Legally forming your business may feel like a daunting process, but once you elect S corp status and are ready to start operating, you should familiarize yourself with state and local laws in order to keep your business in good standing.
+To remain compliant, most Missouri S corps will need to file Form MO-1120S and pay state taxes every year.

 Missouri Form MO-1120S

-This form will update the state with information on how much each shareholder received from the business as well as listing taxes and deductions.
-This form is due on the 15th day of the fourth month following the tax year.
-For example, if the period goes from January to December, this form will be due on April 15th of the following year.
+This form will provide the state with information about how much each shareholder received from the business as well as listing taxes and deductions.
+The filing deadline is the 15th day of the fourth month following an S corp’s fiscal year.
+If your business’s fiscal year runs from January to December, for example, you must file this form by April 15 of the following year.

-The information provided in Form MO-1120S should correspond with the same information provided in the federal Form 1120S.
+The information you provide in Form MO-1120S should correspond with the same information you provide in your federal Form 1120S.

 Missouri S Corp Taxes